weisJ/darklaf/README.md

 - [Native window decorations on Linux and MacOS.](https://github.com/weisJ/darklaf/issues/2)
   * See [/windows](https://github.com/weisJ/darklaf/tree/master/windows) for the windows implementation.
 - [Adjustment of platform specific properties](https://github.com/weisJ/darklaf/issues/2)
-  * See the [properties folder](https://github.com/weisJ/darklaf/tree/master/src/main/resources/com/github/weisj/darklaf/properties) especially the plaform folder.
+  * See the [properties folder](https://github.com/weisJ/darklaf/tree/master/src/main/resources/com/github/weisj/darklaf/properties) especially the platform folder.
 - Create missing demo classes.
 (See Todo's in test/ui/)

 # Artifacts
 - Group ID: `com.github.weisj`
-- Version: `1.4.0.2`
+- Version: `1.4.0.3`
 - Artifact IDs:
   - `darklaf-core` The LaF itself.
 Include this in your project to use the LaF.
 Includes all other artifacts.
   - `darklaf-property-loader` Library to load and parse property files and icon.